jletroui/frac/README.markdown

 - **1-9**: the number of times the next graphical primitive will be applied.
 It only applies to the very next primitive.
 The following example is drawing a segment 3 times longer than usual:

         seed = 3F
+- **{r,g,b} or {nameOfColor} or {changeInRed,changeInGreen,changeInBlue}**: sets the new stroke color by specifying either:
+    - red, green, and blue decimal values: specifies a color by its RGB components.
+    - color name: specifies a color by its name.
+Available colors are black, blue, cyan, darkGray, gray, green, lightGray, magenta, orange, pink, red, white, yellow.
+    - increments (or decrements) of RGB components: this is changing the current active color.
-- **{r,g,b}**: sets the new stroke color by specifying red, green, and blue decimal values.
-The following example is drawing a black segment (default color) then a green segment:
+    - The following example is drawing a black segment (default color) then a green segment, then a red:

-        seed = F{0,255,0}F
+        seed = F{green}F{+255,-255,+0}F

 Definining replacement rules
 ============================